jshalabi03/cms-backend/README.md

 # Content Management System API

-This application serves as a simple backend CMS with support for tagging, versioning, and analytics.
+This application serves as a minimal backend CMS with support for tagging, versioning, and analytics.

 ## Built with